Instant-runoff voting: Variations

 A number of instant-runoff voting methods, varying as to ballot design and as to whether or not voters are obliged to rank all the candidates, are in use in different countries and local governments.

 In an optional preferential voting system, voters can give a preference to as many candidates as they wish.
 They may make only a single choice, known as "bullet voting", and some jurisdictions accept a single box marked with an "X" (as opposed to a numeral "1") as valid for the first preference.
 Bullet voting may result in exhausted ballots, where all of a voter's preferences are eliminated before a candidate is elected, such that the "majority" in the final round may constitute only a minority of all ballots cast.
 Optional preferential voting is used for elections for the President of Ireland as well as some elections in New South Wales and Queensland.

 In a full-preferential voting method, voters are required to mark a preference for every candidate standing.
 Ballots that do not contain a ranking of all candidates are in some jurisdictions considered spoilt or invalid, even if there are only two candidates standing.
-The full-preferential voting method can become burdensome in elections with many candidates and can lead to "donkey voting", in which some voters simply choose candidates at random or in top-to-bottom order, or a voter may order his or her preferred candidates and then fill in the remainder on a donkey basis.
+The full-preferential voting method can become burdensome in elections with many candidates and can lead to "donkey voting", in which some voters simply choose candidates at random or in top-to-bottom order, or a voter may order their preferred candidates and then fill in the remainder on a donkey basis.
 Full preferential voting is used for elections to the Australian federal parliament and for most state parliaments.

 Other methods only allow marking preferences for a maximum of the voter's top three favorites, a form of partial preferential voting.
 Such a system produces exhausted votes even when the voter would have been willing to rank more candidates.

 A version of instant-runoff voting applying to the ranking of parties was first proposed for elections in Germany in 2013 as spare vote.